-Information regarding the state HUB certification requirements can be found via the Texas Comptroller's website at https://comptroller.texas.gov/purchasing/vendor/hub/certification-process.php
+Information regarding the state HUB certification requirements can be found via the Texas Comptroller's website at

-U. T. System HUB Office staff can assist contractors with completing the process to become State HUB certified as needed.
+It takes time to compile and submit the required information to receive this certification, U. T. System HUB Office staff can assist contractors with completing the process to become State HUB certified as needed.